 Who is listening

-Government officials will meet with stakeholders in the fall of 2020, including:
+Government officials will meet with stakeholders in the fall of 2020 and early 2021, including:

 - municipal and Indigenous governments

 - Alberta Association of Chiefs of Police (AACP)